paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2014-02-20-olympic_websites.markdown

 While much publicity is poured over these logos and emblems, they play a supporting role to that of the five interlocking rings; [Pierre de Coubertin's ingenious symbol][13] is still going strong 102 years later.
 In fact, it almost doesn't matter what logo an organising committee chooses as it'll often be reduced down to a horizontal wordmark anyway:

-{% figure figure--caption-right l-extend "Uganda's Stephen Kiprotich crosses the finish line to win the men's marathon in the London 2012 Olympic Games.
+{% figure figure--caption-right u-extend "Uganda's Stephen Kiprotich crosses the finish line to win the men's marathon in the London 2012 Olympic Games.
 The wordmark features but the logo for those Games does not" %}
 {% picture /2014/02/olympic_websites_stephen_kiprotich.jpg %}
 {% endfigure %}